Informatievlaanderen/VSDS-Linked-Data-Interactions/docs/_core/ldi-inputs/ldes-client.md

 # Ldes Client

-The LDES Client contains the functionality to replicate and synchornise an LDES, and to persist its state for that process.
-More information on the functionalites can be found [here][VSDS Tech Docs].
+The LDES Client contains the functionality to replicate and synchronise an LDES, and to persist its state for that process.
+More information on the functionalities can be found [here][VSDS Tech Docs].

 This is achieved by configuring the processor with an initial fragment URL.
 When the processor is triggered, the fragment will be processed, and all relations will be added to the (non-persisted) queue.